-The Government of Northwest Territories (GNWT) Department of Infrastructure (INF) retained Associated Engineering (B.C.)
+The Government of Northwest Territories (GNWT) - Department of Infrastructure (INF) retained Associated Engineering (B.C.)
 Ltd. (Associated) to prepare a spill contingency plan (SCP) for the infrastructure upgrades and runway extension at the Inuvik Mike Zubko Airport (Inuvik Airport) and for regular maintenance of the drainage ditches after construction is complete.
 The Inuvik Airport is located approximately 12 km east of Inuvik, NT (Figure 1-1).
-These upgrades require a Type B water licence application to be submitted to the Gwich'in Land and Water Board under the Mackenzie Valley Resource Management Act (SC 1998, c.
+These upgrades require a Type B water licence application to be submitted to the Gwich'in Land and Water Board (GLWB) under the Mackenzie Valley Resource Management Act (SC 1998, c.
 25) and the Northwest Territories Waters Act (SNWT 2014, c.
 18) and regulations.
+The GLWB issued Type B Water Licence G23L8-002 (the licence) on September 23, 2023, and approved Version 1.0 of this SCP.

-The proposed construction contractor will be responsible for implementing the SCP and must update it with company-specific spill contingency measures.
+The construction contractor is responsible for implementing the SCP and must update it with company-specific spill contingency measures.
 The SCP shall be incorporated in their construction environmental management plan (CEMP) and submitted within 14 days of the scheduled start of construction for the approval of GNWT or representative before works commence.
 This SCP shall also apply to contractors or GNWT personnel performing routine maintenance of the drainage ditches after construction is complete.